Fekinox/grid-games/README.md

 ## Building

+* Install the Grunt cli with `npm install -g grunt-cli`.
 * Install all project dependencies with `npm install`.
 * Run Grunt with `grunt` to concat all the source files together into `tttt.js`.